Lee Soo-man

-Lee Soo-man (Korean: 이수만, born 18 June 1952) is a South Korean business executive and record producer who is best known for being the founder of SM Entertainment, a multinational South Korean entertainment company based in Seoul.
+Lee Soo-man (Korean: 이수만, born 18 June 1952) is a South Korean business executive and record producer who is best known for being the founder of SM Entertainment, a multinational entertainment company based in Seoul.
 He has also been referred to as the "president of culture", as one of the pioneers of the Korean Wave.
 Lee debuted as a singer in 1971 while he was a student at Seoul National University.
 In 1989, he founded SM Entertainment, which has since become one of the largest entertainment companies in the country.

 Biography

-1952–1980: Early years and singing career
+1952–1980: early years and singing career

-Lee was born in Jeonju, South Korea on 18 June 1952, and attended Seoul National University on and off between 1971 and 1979.
-Lee debuted as a member of the band April and May (사월과 오월, alternatively 4월과 5월) in 1972 (he had joined the band in 1971), but he later departed from it due to health reasons.
+Lee was born in Jeonju, South Korea, on 18 June 1952, and attended Seoul National University on and off between 1971 and 1979.
+Lee debuted as a member of the band April and May (사월과 오월, alternatively 4월과 5월) in 1972 (he had joined the band in 1971), but he later departed from it for health reasons.
 He gained spotlight for his "good boy" image, supported by the fact that he was one of the few people who were not involved in the weed scandal among Korean celebrities in 1975, and his high academic credentials in Seoul National University.
 He became known for hit songs such as "행복 (Happiness)", released in 1978, and "한송이 꿈 (A Piece of Dream)" released in 1976.
 In 1977, he was a member of the Korean indie band Sand Pebbles.
 In addition to his career as a musician and his studies in university, he worked as a radio DJ and TV host during this time.

 Lee Soo-man was also known for his trio with singers Lee Moon-sae and Yoo Yeol called Masamtrio (馬三트리오), named as such because of their appearances that resemble that of a long face of a horse.

 In 1980, he formed the band 이수만과 365일 (Lee Soo-man and The 365 Days).
 However, media censorship policies under the Chun Doo-hwan government discouraged him from a career in the Korean music industry.

-1980–1985: Studies in the United States
+1980–1985: studies in the United States

 In the early 1980s, Lee decided to leave the entertainment world in order to pursue a career in computer engineering.
 He went abroad to work on a master's degree at California State University, Northridge, where he witnessed the rise of "superstars of the MTV generation" such as Michael Jackson.
 Inspired by the heyday of MTV in the United States, Lee set his sights on laying the foundation for the modern Korean pop music industry.
 In 1985, he returned to Korea "with a vision of what the Korean music industry could be."